quantumlib/Stim/doc/python_api_reference_vDev.md

         When returning two numpy arrays, the first array is the detection event data and the second is the observable flip data.

-        The dtype of the returned arrays is np.bool8 if bit_pack_result is false, otherwise they're np.uint8 arrays.
+        The dtype of the returned arrays is np.bool8 if bit_packed is false, otherwise they're np.uint8 arrays.

         shape[0] of the array(s) is the number of shots.